-With the end of the year offshore race season almost upon us, (in the Southern Hemisphere anyway) I have set out below a few tips for crews.
+With the end of the year offshore race season almost upon us, I have set out below a few tips for crews.
 Keeping Your Offshore Crew Alert At Night is probably the most important factor in your end result.

-Keeping the whole team alert at night can be tough, especially on the first night of a long race when our internal body clocks have not gotten into the rhythm of a watch system.
+Keeping the whole team alert at night can be tough, especially on the first night of a long race.
+This is when our internal body clocks have not gotten into the rhythm of a watch system.

 - Before the race starts, make sure that you get at least two good nights’ sleep.

-- Have a couple of designated crew members who can operate the stove and make coffee or hot drinks for the change of watch or mid-watch when attention can tend to sag.
+- Have a couple of designated crew members who can operate the stove.
+Get them to make coffee or hot drinks for the change of watch.
+This can also be done mid-watch when attention can tend to sag.

 - Make night watches shorter than day watches.